Ro-Chat/Chat/README.md

 # RoChat
 **RoChat** is a LuaU script I decided to make because I felt like roblox's native chat was lacking in some aspects. **RoChat** will add emojis, file sharing, embeds, and a censor free chat.

-## File Sharing
-## Emojis
-To add an emoji without using any tools you'll have to open the proper profile file in `RoChat/Profiles/` for the version you're using and insert the JSON that you'll create in the emoji list.

 ```lua
 getgenv().ROCHAT_Config = {